 Unit 1: Key principles

 For many people, design thinking resembles a kind of messing around, hoping to find a nice idea.
-It doesn’t look very professional, as there are always workshops whereby questions are reformulated again and again; ideas are embodied with post-it’s that are everywhere; and prototypes look silly, made with DUCT tape, carton and lego.
-But there is a method behind the madness and in this Unit we will explain some key principles of design thinking.
-You will learn that the logic of design demands a trial-and-error approach and that developing multiple frames (perspectives on what seems the problem and solution) is obligatory.
+It doesn’t look very professional, as there are always workshops where questions are reformulated again and again; ideas are embodied with post-it’s that are everywhere; and prototypes look silly, made with DUCT tape, carton and Lego.
+But there is a method behind the madness and in this unit, we will explain some key principles of design thinking.
+You will learn that the logic of design demands a trial-and-error approach and that developing multiple frames (perspectives on what seems to be the problem and solution) is obligatory.

 Guido Stompff (the designer of the content of this course) explains